-- Medical history of both sides of the family
+- Medical history on both sides of the family

 - Family planning

-If your employer offers a family health plan, you may be able to add a spouse to your plan or join your spouse’s coverage.
-Joint plans can be a good option, since you’ll be more likely to reach your deductible if both of your expenses count toward a single deductible amount.
-Talk to your company’s human resource manager about the costs and benefits of this option.
+If you’re both covered through your employers, you may be able to add your spouse to your plan or join theirs.
+Joint plans may be a good option since you’ll be more likely to reach your deductible if both your health expenses count toward a single amount.
+Be proactive and meet with your company’s human resource manager about the costs and benefits of this option.

-The Marketplace is a great resource for comparing individual plan benefits and pricing while shopping.
-If one or both of you are currently enrolled on the Marketplace, you will need to update your account to reflect shared incomes, any change in residence, etc. These factors could affect your premium rate or subsidy eligibility.
-If you’re eligible for a subsidy through the Marketplace, you may be able to get the same coverage you’re used to, and pay less per month.
+If you’re looking to compare individual health plan benefits and pricing while shopping, the Marketplace is a great resource.
+If you’re currently enrolled on the Marketplace, it’s important to update your account to reflect new changes like shared incomes or changes in residence as these could affect your premium rate or subsidy eligibility.
+If you’re eligible for a subsidy through the Marketplace, you may be able to get the same coverage you’re used to and pay less per month.

-If employer sponsored coverage isn’t an option, and you don’t qualify for a subsidy through the Marketplace, consider shopping for a plan directly through a health insurance company.
-When you’re ready to enroll, health insurer sites often have a more expedited check-out process that gets you immediately signed up for health coverage and member perks such as exercise rewards or tools to manage your health care costs.
+If employer-sponsored coverage isn’t an option and you don’t qualify for a subsidy through the Marketplace, consider shopping for a plan directly through a health insurance company.
+When you’re ready to enroll, you should also take note of all that’s included in your plan.
+It’s common for health insurance companies to have added benefits like gym membership discounts, exercise rewards or tools to manage health care costs.

-Whatever option you choose, the most important thing is that you’re both covered and protecting your health and future together.
-Remember to consider the costs and desired plan benefits as you compare coverage to fit a plan that suits your health needs and budget.
-If you have questions, call your company’s human resource manager, reach out to a health insurance company or insurance agent to help you choose the right coverage.
-These resources are available to make sure you get a plan that is right for you and your spouse.
+Whatever option you choose, the most important thing is that you’re both covered.
+Remember to consider the costs and desired plan benefits as you compare coverage to find a health insurance plan that suits your health needs and budget.
+If you have questions, call your company’s human resource manager, a trusted health insurance company or a licensed insurance agent to help you choose the right coverage.